wpwupingwp/OGU/README.md

       compare the sequence's length from the same species' same locus.

     - `no`: Skip this step.
 All sequences will be kept.
-`-allow_mosaic_spacer`: If one gene is nested with another gene, normally they do not have spacers.
+`-allow_mosaic_spacer`: If one gene nested with another gene, normally they do not have spacers.
 The default value is `False`.

 However, some users want the fragments between two gene's beginnings and ends.
 This option is for this specific purpose (e.g., matK-trnK_UUU).
 For normal usage, *do not recommend*.

-`-expand [number]`: The expand length for going upstream/downstream.
+`-expand [number]`: The expansion length in upstream/downstream.
 If set, BarcodeFinder will expand the sequence to its upstream/downstream after the dividing step to find primer candidates.
 The default value is `0`.